 If your Friendship Lamp is pulsing green, that means it's searching for Wi-Fi.
 It should always pulse green right after you plug it in.
 It'll keep looking for Wi-Fi until it connects.

 For some firmware versions, orange (or yellowish) follows after pulsing green.
 Your lamp is just saying that it couldn't get online and will go back to searching again in a minute.

-Pulsing blue indicates that your Friendship Lamp is connected to a Wi-Fi network, but isn't able to access anything on the internet.
+Pulsing blue indicates that your Friendship Lamp is successfully configured to your Wi-Fi network, but isn't able to access anything on the internet.
 This can be caused by firewall settings on your router, a weak internet connection, or by trying to connect through a captive portal.
 In many cases, restarting your Wi-Fi router can help.
 If you are using an Eero home Wi-Fi mesh network and your Friendship Lamp is blinking blue after setup, please contact support for assistance.

 Pulsing blue and green

-Similar to pulsing blue, but this color combo usually means there's an issue with the bridge.
-Try moving your Friendship Lamp to be closer to it.
-If you're trying to connect without the bridge, make sure that the bridge is unplugged completely, so your lamp doesn't get confused!
-If your lamp still can't connect you may need a firmware update for your bridge.
+If you're trying to connect without the bridge, make sure that the bridge is unplugged completely so your lamp doesn't get confused!
+If your lamp still can't connect, you may need a firmware update for your bridge.

 Read more here: Updating your Bridge.

 Your Friendship Lamp will pulse violet when your computer, phone, or other device is connected to it during setup.
 This color lets you know that the lamp and your device are talking to each other as you configure your lamp for your Wi-Fi network.